edibotopic/edibotopic-website/content/notes/ambiguity.md

 — does not specify where the session data is persisted

-In both cases, there is no obvious ambiguity with respect to the Windows 11 machine or the session data.
+In both cases, there is no obvious ambiguity with respect to the Windows 11 machine or the session data, they are just not exhaustively described.

 ## Ambiguity in documentation